masanoriyoshii/p3_collab-compet/Report.md

 ### MADDPG

-I tried multi-agent deep deterministic policy gradient (MADDPG), which is mentioned in this [paper](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf).
+I referred to multi-agent deep deterministic policy gradient (MADDPG), which is mentioned in this [paper](https://papers.nips.cc/paper/7217-multi-agent-actor-critic-for-mixed-cooperative-competitive-environments.pdf).

 >we find the centralized critic with deterministic policies works very well in practice, and refer to it as multi-agent deep deterministic policy gradient (MADDPG).